waaree

 Environmental Benefits of Solar Panel Recycling

-Reduce Raw Material Extraction: Recycling one ton of solar panels can prevent the mining of approximately 1,200 kg of raw materials.
-This significantly reduces the environmental impact associated with mining and processing virgin materials.
+• 1.
+Reduce Raw Material Extraction: Recycling 1 ton of solar panels can prevent the mining of around 1,200 kg of raw materials.

-Conserve Precious Resources: Recovery of valuable materials like silver and silicon helps conserve these finite resources.
-For instance, recycling silicon from solar panels requires 90% less energy than producing new silicon.
+• 3.
+Conserve Precious Resources: Recovering materials like silver and silicon helps preserve finite resources.
+Recycling silicon uses 90% less energy than creating it from raw materials.

 Current State of Solar Panel Recycling in India

-1. Mechanical separation of the aluminum frame and junction box
+• Mechanical separation of aluminum frame and junction box

-2. Thermal processing to separate glass from the silicon cells
+• Thermal processing to detach glass from silicon cells

 Economic Opportunities in Solar Panel Recycling